 I'm not a newbie to Burgundy as I have tasted a reasonable amount of these through all these 34 years my wine writer work has lasted until now (2018).
 However, I haven't visited this famous wine-producing area yet but hope to do it in 2019 or 2020.

 To many Burgundy experts, Henri Boillot is one of the best white wine producers in the area.
-Reds are steadily getting better and better as Henri Boillot's son, Guillaume, focuses a lot of improving the quality.
+Reds are steadily getting better and better as Henri Boillot's son, Guillaume, focuses on improving the quality.

 2016 Bourgogne Chardonnay - freshness, charming, tropical fruit, tasty.
 Enjoyable.
 88p.